usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

 - Copy the certificate-key pairs that enable SSL/TLS encrypted connections in the NGINX and Postgres services
 - Mount additional folders in the worker containers, for example a folder that contains your datasets

-In addition to the above, you may want to further customize the ``docker-compose.yml`` file to suit your needs, such as allocating explicit CPUs you want each container to use.
+In addition to the above, you may want to further customize the the Docker Compose configuration via the ``docker-compose.override.yml`` file to suit your needs, such as allocating explicit CPUs you want each container to use.
+An example template file (``docker-compose.override.yml.template``) is provided as part of the deployment as a starting point.
+This can be compied to ``docker-compose.override.yml`` and modified.
 See the `Compose specification documentation <https://docs.docker.com/compose/compose-file/>`__ for the full list of available options.
+See the `Merge and override documentation <https://docs.docker.com/compose/compose-file/13-merge/>`__ for details on using multiple Compose files.

 Adding extra CA certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~